The Unique Flavor of Japanese Whiskey

 Japan is home to some of the world's finest and most unique whiskies.
 Japanese whisky is known for its unique character and flavor, making it stand out from other whiskies from around the world.
 While Japanese whisky has been gaining in popularity in recent years, it still remains relatively unknown compared to other countries' whiskies.

 The history of Japanese whisky dates back to 1923 when Masataka Taketsuru opened his first distillery, Yamazaki Distillery, near Kyoto.
-He had just returned from Scotland after mastering the art of distillation in Glasgow and was determined to create a whisky that could compete with some of the best Scotch whiskies.
+He had just returned from Scotland after mastering the art of distillation in Glasgow and was determined to create a whisky that could compete with some of the best whiskies.
 After more than ten years of trial and error, Taketsuru released Japan's first single malt whisky in 1934: Suntory Old Whisky.
-Since then, Japanese whisky has become renowned for its smoothness and complexity, with many connoisseurs considering it among the best spirits produced anywhere in the world.
+Since then, Japanese whisky has become renowned for its smoothness and complexity, with many connoisseurs considering it among the best produced anywhere in the world.

-The process of making Japanese whisky begins with malting barley as well as other grains like corn, rye or wheat.
+The process of making Japanese whisky begins with malting barley as well as other grains like corn, or wheat.
 The grains are then mashed and fermented before being distilled twice using pot stills.
-Japanese whisky makers use a variety of techniques to impart unique characteristics into ther whiskeys including aging in a variety of barrels such as sherry casks or bourbon barrels which impart different flavors into the spirit depending on how long it's aged for.
+Japanese whisky makers use a variety of techniques to impart unique characteristics into ther whiskeys including aging in a variety of such as casks or bourbon barrels which impart different flavors into the spirit depending on how long it's aged for.

 There are seeral major players in the Japanese whisky industry such as Suntory and Nikka but there are also many smaller craft distilleries producing amazing single malt whiskies with complex and interesting flavors.
 Some popular Japanese single malt whiskies include Yamazaki 12 Year Old Single Malt Whisky, Hakushu 12 Year Old Single Malt Whisky and Hibiki 17 Year Old Blended Whisky.
 These premium spirits offer a range of flavor profiles ranging from light floral notes to intense smokiness depending on your preference.